kumahq/kuma-website/src/production/dp/kubernetes-dp.md

 ---
-title: Data plane on Kubernetes
+title: Configure the data plane on Kubernetes
 ---

 On Kubernetes the [`Dataplane`](/docs/{{ page.version }}/explore/dpp#dataplane-entity) entity is automatically created for you, and because transparent proxying is used to communicate between the service and the sidecar proxy, no code changes are required in your applications.

-You can control where Kuma automatically injects the data plane proxy by **labeling** either the Namespace or the Pod with `kuma.io/sidecar-injection=enabled`, e.g.
+You can control where {{ site.mesh_product_name }} automatically injects the data plane proxy by **labeling** either the Namespace or the Pod with
+`kuma.io/sidecar-injection=enabled`, e.g.

 ```yaml